 Well, not exactly.

-But this research sheds light on how our biology — or at the very least, our sociology — can actually have a noticeable impact on what we prioritise and fear most in life.
+But this research sheds light on how our biology — or at the very least, our sociology — can actually have a noticeable impact on what we prioritize and fear most in life.
 Women may have their eye on a promotion or business opportunity just as much as any man.
-But as a general rule, it’s their interpersonal difficulties that have a higher chance of spiralling into depression.
+But as a general rule, it’s their interpersonal difficulties that have a higher chance of spiraling into depression.
 Likewise, men may cherish their partner, friends, or family just as much as any woman.
 But the leading cause of depression among the gender is the pressure to succeed professionally and financially.
 To accomplish.
 To “make something of themselves.”

 Mars vs. Venus?